artchen/hexo-azuresearch/README.md

 ## Run

-This command will automatically first clean then re-generate your hexo site.
-You DON'T need to `hexo clean` first.
+This command will automatically re-generate the hexo site.
+You don't need to `hexo clean`.

 ```bash
 hexo azuresearch